MrPixle2022/Documentaion/Js/React/Events.md

 ```

-in this example this button will log ``Clicked`` to the console when clikce
+in this example this button will log ``Clicked`` to the console when clicked

 > [!NOTE]
 > we use an arrow function so that the event function is't triggered onload or once